-- Identify the disability which requires Special Education and related services, if a disability exists;
+A. Identify the disability which requires Special Education and related services if a disability exists;

-- Be signed and dated by the evaluation group members certifying their agreement.
-Any group member who disagrees with the conclusions will prepare a statement presenting the conclusion.
+I. Be signed and dated by the evaluation group members certifying their agreement.
+Any group member who disagrees with the conclusions of the report will prepare a separate statement representing their own conclusion.

 A reevaluation of a student receiving Special Education or related services is conducted if academic achievement and functional performance has improved to warrant a reevaluation if the IEP team suspects that the student may no longer be a student with a disability or if the child’s parent/guardian or teacher requests a reevaluation.
 A reevaluation does not occur more than once per year unless the parent/guardian and school agree otherwise.
 A reevaluation must occur at least once every three years, unless the parent/guardian and school staff agree that a reevaluation is unnecessary.
 An agreement that an evaluation is unnecessary will be confirmed in writing to the parent/guardian.
 The evaluation group leader will schedule a review of this determination and notify the Special Education department.